-Outside of the HTF, no significant federal investment in new housing affordable to the lowest income people has been made in more than 30 years, and the shortage of deeply affordable, available housing has only gotten worse.
+Outside of the HTF, no significant federal investment in new housing affordable to the lowest income people has been made in more than 30 years, and the shortage of affordable, available housing has only gotten worse.
 Federal investments in housing have not increased at pace with the overall increase in the federal budget, and expenditures on housing go overwhelmingly to homeownership, not to rental housing for people with the greatest need.
-Federal spending caps enacted from FY11 to FY21 further strained efforts to adequately fund programs.
+Federal spending caps enacted from fiscal year (FY) 2011 to FY2021 in the "Budget Control Act of 2011" further strained efforts to adequately fund programs, and caps in the "Fiscal Responsibility Act of 2023" have stifled federal housing investments in FY2024 and FY2025.

-The coronavirus pandemic underscored the inextricable link between housing and health, and Congress provided nearly \$85 billion in federal funding to help communities respond to the housing needs of low-income renters and people experiencing homelessness during the pandemic.
-The "Coronavirus Aid, Relief, and Economic Security Act of 2020" provided more than \$12 billion in funding for HUD programs, including \$4 billion to respond to the needs of people experiencing homelessness through HUD's Emergency Solutions Grants program, \$5 billion for Community Development Block Grants, \$1.25 billion for the Housing Choice Voucher Program, and \$1 billion for the projectbased rental assistance program, among other investments.
+The coronavirus pandemic underscored the inextricable link between housing and health and Congress provided nearly \$85 billion in federal funding to help communities respond to the housing needs of low-income renters and people experiencing homelessness during the pandemic.
+The "Coronavirus Aid, Relief, and Economic Security Act of 2020" provided more than \$12 billion in funding for HUD programs, including \$4 billion to respond to the needs of people experiencing homelessness through HUD's Emergency Solutions Grants program, \$5 billion for Community Development Block Grants, \$1.25 billion for the Housing Choice Voucher Program, and \$1 billion for the project-based rental assistance program, among other investments.

-An emergency COVID-19 relief package, passed with the omnibus spending package for fiscal year 2021, provided \$25 billion in emergency rental assistance to provide families experiencing a financial hardship with the assistance needed to pay rent and remain stably housed.
+An emergency COVID-19 relief package, passed with the omnibus spending package for FY2021, provided \$25 billion in emergency rental assistance to provide families experiencing a financial hardship with the assistance needed to pay rent and remain stably housed.
 The "American Rescue Plan Act of 2021" allocated another \$27.4 billion for emergency rental assistance and \$5 billion for new Emergency Housing Vouchers (EHVs), targeted to people experiencing or at imminent risk of homelessness and survivors of domestic violence, dating violence, sexual assault, stalking, or human trafficking.

 Pandemic-era funding was vital to helping people find and maintain stable housing, at a time when public and individual health depended on the ability to stay inside.
 By December 2022, over 10.7 million emergency rental assistance payments had been distributed to households at risk of housing instability.
-PHAs have also leased up over 88% of EHVs, helping people at immediate risk of or experiencing homelessness find stable housing.
+PHAs have also leased up over 61,000 EHVs, helping people at immediate risk of or experiencing homelessness find stable housing.